Why We Are Ending Our CMA Fest Tradition

 Aside from the nightly concerts at Nissan Stadium and entry into Fan Fair X, there are no advantages to buying a 4-Day Ticket.
 Other than the two events just mentioned, everything else at CMA Fest is free.
 Majority of people in Nashville for CMA Fest are not ticket holders.
 It looks to me like you would want to reward the people who are buying tickets to your event, when they do not have to, year after year.
 Instead, 4-Day Ticket holders are just another face in the crowd.

-Try going to a concert at the Riverfront on a Saturday afternoon.
-Impossible.
-Thousands of people standing on top of each other; it is miserable.
+Try going to a concert at the Riverfront on a Saturday afternoon–it’s impossible.
+With thousands of people standing on top of each other, it is miserable.
 It would be nice for the 4-Day Ticket holders to have a separate entrance and seating area at each of the stages.
 Yes, 4-Day Ticket holders can enter the Riverfront a few minutes before everybody else.
 But why should you have to get there at 9 AM and sit all day in the sun when the person you want to see isn’t until 2 PM?

 Nissan Stadium Not Enforcing Rules